willcagas/willcagas/README.md

 ## 📚 About Me
 Hello!
-My name is William Cagas, and I'm a Hamiltonian high school student exploring the realm of software engineering and computer science.
+I'm William Cagas, a Hamiltonian high school student exploring the realms of software engineering and computer science.

 I'm currently researching applications of diffusion models in clinical settings in the [Xu Lab](https://xulabs.github.io/) at Carnegie Mellon University.

-I'm very ambitious, continously striving to learn, improve, and grow!
+I'm very ambitious, continuously striving to learn, improve, and grow!
 Here are my highlights:
 - 🔨 I co-founded and led [HammerHacks](https://hammerhacks.ca/), Hamilton-Wentworth's first high school hackathon.
 - 📝 I served as the lead author for a published ML research paper titled [Medical Imaging Complexity and its Effects on GAN Performance](https://willcagas.github.io/medgans/).
 - 🌿 I recreated and modernized [WasteBuster](https://apps.apple.com/ca/app/wastebuster/id6450317120), an app designed to tackle overconsumption by promoting a circular economy.